How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 Here’s a Node.js script for scraping tracks from a specific SoundCloud profile, limited to those with enabled downloads:

-When you run the profile scraping script, the terminal will show the scrolling progress as it loads tracks from the page.
-You’ll see updates like "Loaded 20 tracks (scroll attempt 1)" as it continues until it hits your set limit or no new content appears.
+When you run the profile scraping script, the terminal shows the scrolling progress as tracks are loaded from the page.
+You’ll see updates like "Loaded 20 tracks (scroll attempt 1)" as the script continues until it reaches your configured limit or no new content appears.

 Preparing the training dataset